yigitkucuk/yigitkucuk/README.md

 - ♘ How to reach me **yigit.kucuk@ug.bilkent.edu.tr**

-- ♙ I am also a chess player, if you are working on something related to chess, contact me.
+- ♙ I am also a chess player, if you are working on something related to **chess**, contact me.
 Here is my [Lichess account.](https://lichess.org/@/GrowingPainsIV)
 <br/><br/>

 ## 🚀 My Languages and Tools